Who Knows?

 Jesus knows the teachings of the Jewish tradition.
 After he has been away for a while he returns to the local synagogue and reads from its teachings.
 He is thus known again by the men of his village as being one of them.
-However, Jesus then goes on to interpret the reading.
-He does so in such a way as to indicate that he is not one of them.
-Jesus is not who these men think they know him to be, rather he is different, more.
-They reassert knowing him, “Isn’t this the son of Joseph?”
-Jesus cannot be confined by what these rulers assert they know him to be.
-Jesus knows all people cannot be so confined.
-Each person is a children of God, equally loved.
-The men of the synagogue become angry at Jesus for attempting to change their religious tradition.
+However, Jesus then interprets the reading in such a way that it violates their tradition.
+They reassert certainty of knowing him and his fidelity to their traditions, “Isn’t this the son of Joseph?”
+Jesus cannot be confined by these chosen men to their traditions.
+Jesus knows people cannot be so confined.
+Each person is a child of God, equally loved.
+The chosen men of the synagogue become angry at Jesus for attempting to change their religious tradition.

 How do we know each other?
 Is it in the intimate love of – “before I formed you in the womb I knew you”; the intimate love of – “Love is patient, love is kind.
 It bears all things, believes all things, hopes all things, … At present I know partially; then I shall know fully, as I am fully known.
 So faith, hope, love remain, these three; but the greatest of these is love.”
 Do we know each other in all this love and so much more?